 Alex Ellis joined DExEU as Director General in January 2017, with a focus on the EU institutions and member states.
 Prior to this, he was the British Ambassador to Brazil, from 2013 to 2016.

 Alex has extensive experience in the EU, mainly in Brussels, as member of the cabinet of the President of the European Commission.
 In this role, he had responsibility for energy, climate change, competition, development, trade and strategy.

-- Brussels, as adviser to the President of the European Commission on energy, climate change, competition, development, trade and strategy; and before that in the UK Representation to the EU working successively on the negotiations to establish the euro, the seven year budget, then institutional issues including the Treaty of Nice;
+Prior to this, he worked at the UK Representation to the EU, particularly on the negotiations to establish the euro, the 7 year budget, and then institutional issues including the Treaty of Nice.

 British Ambassador to Brazil

 - 2013 to 2017